monzo/docs/source/includes/_ob_errors.md

 ## Status Codes

-The error prefix of `OBErrorResponse1.Code` will always be paired with a status codes as follows:
+The error prefix of `OBErrorResponse1.Code` will always be paired with a status code as follows:

 | Prefix Code           | Status Code |
 | --------------------- | ----------- |